wallowadigitalexhibits/whc-utilities/README.md

 <img src="favicons/favicon-32x32.png" align="top"> &nbsp; [Click here for the zipped set](https://github.com/wallowadigitalexhibits/whc-utilities/blob/main/favicons/favicons.zip?raw=true).

-## json2csv
+## json2xlsx

-If the given JSON file is a list of objects which conform to the [GraphletJS](https://github.com/wallowadigitalexhibits/graphletjs) schema, separate the objects into sets by object label and produce a CSV file for each label.
+If the given JSON file is a list of objects which conform to the [Archive App](https://github.com/wallowadigitalexhibits/archive-app) schema, separate the objects into sets by object label and produce an .xlsx file for each label.

-## csv2json
+## xlsx2json

-Given a single CSV file, produce a list of objects in JSON that satisfy the [GraphletJS](https://github.com/wallowadigitalexhibits/graphletjs) schema.
+Given an .xlsx or .ods file, produce a list of objects in JSON that satisfy the [Archive App](https://github.com/wallowadigitalexhibits/archive-app) schema.